 Statewide Training and Matching Funds Process

-1- Attend a Professional Development Event
+1- Join a Professional Development Webinar

 These interactive education symposiums will help participants effectively fuel their community’s passion for play and recreation and empower stakeholders to become champions for high quality outdoor play and recreation environments that meet the diverse needs of children, families and communities.
 Attendees will be inspired by unique design and program innovations, leadership case examples and strategies to creatively consider the needs and goals of community stakeholders.
 The content and hands-on learning activities will equip participants in developing strong advocacy messages of how investing in parks and recreation has a positive impact on building viable communities through physical activity, inclusive play, engagement with nature and play value in a collaborative effort to improve the quality of life in communities across Kansas.